-AIA San Francisco and the Center for Architecture + Design are excited to announce the 12th annual San Francisco Living: Home Tours, a two-day open house event featuring a select number of modern residences.
-The popular weekend showcases a wide variety of architectural styles, neighborhoods and residences, including single-family homes, contemporary renovations and multi-family residences, and is the first tour series in the Bay Area to promote residential design from the architect’s point of view.
+AIA San Francisco and the Center for Architecture + Design present the 12th annual San Francisco Living: Home Tours, a two-day open house event featuring a select number of modern residences.
+The popular weekend showcases a wide variety of architectural styles, neighborhoods and residences, including single-family homes, contemporary renovations and multi-family residences, and is the first tour series in the Bay Area to promote residential design from the architect's point of view.

-Homes are open on either Saturday, September 20 or Sunday, September 21 from 10:00 am to 4:00 pm.
-Throughout the weekend, tour participants can see some of the city’s latest residential projects from the inside out, meet design teams, explore housing trends, and discover innovative design solutions that inspire unique San Francisco living.
+Homes were open on either Saturday, September 20 or Sunday, September 21 from 10:00 am to 4:00 pm.
+Throughout the weekend, tour participants saw some of the city’s latest residential projects from the inside out, met design teams, explored housing trends, and discovered innovative design solutions that inspire unique San Francisco living.

 Azevedo Design renovated their client’s home from a compartmentalized 1970s design to one that highlights volume and light.
 The main living space is a long rectangle stretching from a front deck overlooking cypresses to a two level patio with a view of the bay.
 Image © Cesar Rubio

 FittyWun House reflects the playful, sometimes overly spirited personalities of the clients – a couple with three active young boys.
 Nooks and clever storage solutions allow the great room, a place for cooking, eating, working, and playing, to be the household hub without clutter.
 Image © Joe Fletcher